 In the Tools menu, under Helpers, you find the Polar Coordinates Calculator.
 This tool is made to make it easy for you to calculate polar coordinates.
-It is an alternative to drawing it in SimCam and have the program generated for you.
+It is an alternative to drawing it in SimCam and having the program generated for you.
 The tool can be used for lathes, cutters, and milling machines.

 What is a polar coordinate?